aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-pptm/_index.md

                           <span itemprop="name"><b>How long does it take to convert RTF?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">The speed of this online converter depends largely on the size of the RTF file being converted.
 Small RTF files can be converted to PPTM in just a few seconds.
-If you are using the conversion code within a .NET application, the conversion speed will depend on how well you have optimized your application.</span>
+If you are using the conversion code within a C++ application, the conversion speed will depend on how well you have optimized your application.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">